hpe-security-lab/publications/csvsm-proxy-security-analysis/csvsm-proxy-security-analysis.md

 Because UEFI variables control the firmware's security features, authenticity and timeliness need to be ensured when persisting these using potentially malicious hypervisor-provided storage.
 As the described protocol does not achieve either, the host-based proxy is not appropriate for this use.

-We given two examples of possible attacks in the subsections below:
+We give two examples of possible attacks in the subsections below:

 #### Scenario A: Variable Rollback